ThulaniMthembu/react-fullpage/README.md

 - Nested Component (simple to use)
 - Hide safari's header on Scroll on iphone and ipad
 - Hide Google Chrome's header on Scroll on iOS and Android
-- Drived by the scroll
+- Driven by the scroll
 - CSS animation
-- GPU/CPU swtich
+- GPU/CPU switch
 - Very Small ( ~ 25kB )
 - MIT License (no fullpage.js dependency)